Causal survival analysis under competing risks using longitudinal modified treatment policies: Efficient estimation via sequentially doubly robust regression

-Estimation of $\theta$ will proceed by regression of the transformation $\D_{t+1}$ sequentially from $t=\tau$ to $0=1$ to obtain estimates $\m_t$.
-We say that $\D_{t+1}$ is a multiply robust unbiased transformation for $\m_t$ due to the following proposition:
+Estimation of $\theta$ will proceed by regression of the transformation $\D_{t+1}$ sequentially from $t=\tau$ to $0=1$ to obtain estimates $\q_t$.
+We say that $\D_{t+1}$ is a sequentially doubly robust unbiased transformation for $\q_t$ due to the following proposition: